ioxFR/jeedom-wallbox/README.md

 Available from jeedom market and for free!

 ## Contribute
 Please check project tab for in progress task.
 Feel free to help and contribute!
+Looking for someone to support and maitain this project.
+If you are interested, please send me a message about that!
+I can continue to contribute but my free time is very low at this moment...

 ## Support